drschriner/Assignment-1-ISQA-3420/DFD Dictionary.md

 + **Scan for Licenses:**  A process that scans for licenses associated to a software package.

-+ **Request Software Package and License:**  A process that retrieves specified information regarding softare packages and licenses upon request from either Developer or Manager.
++ **Request Software Package and License:**  A process that retrieves specified information regarding softare packages and licenses upon request from either the Developer or Manager.

 + **Request Software Policy:**  A process that retrieves policy information pertaining to software packages upon request from  either the Developer or Manager.

-+ **Create, Review, Modify Software Policy:**  A process that allows the Manager to update software policies to their most current version.
++ **Create, Review, Modify Software Policy:**  A process that allows the Manager to create or update software policies to their most current version.

 ##Databases: